Must See Sites Along the Grand Canal in Venice

 8. Accademia Gallery | Galleria dell'Accademia

 Close by the Accademia Bridge, you'll find the Accademia Gallery.
-This museum is the most important museum in Venice.
-The Accademia is housed in the former Santa Maria della Carità church and convent complex.
-It was built, in part, by famed Italian Renaissance architect, Andrea Palladio.
+The Accademia is the most important museum in Venice and one of the best in Europe.
+It's housed in the former Santa Maria della Carita church and convent complex.
+The museum was built, in part, by famed Italian Renaissance architect, Andrea Palladio.

-But the Accademia is always empty!
-Even during high season.
+But the Accademia is always empty, even during high season.
 Venice's crowds are mostly centered in San Marco.
-But, given the museum's collection, it's rather shocking.
+Given the museum's vaunted collection, it's rather shocking.
+But perhaps it's difficult viewing, if you're not an art lover.

-The Accademia houses the world's most important collection of Venetian painting, comparable to the Uffizi Gallery's collection of Florentine work.
-They gallery has works by Veronese, Titian, Tintoretto, Tiepolo, Bellini, Canaletto, Mantagna, and Giorgione.
+The Accademia houses the world's most important collection of Venetian painting, comparable to the Uffizi Gallery's collection of Florentine works.
+The gallery has pieces by Veronese, Titian, Tintoretto, Tiepolo, Bellini, Canaletto, Mantagna, and Giorgione.

-The Palazzo Rezonnicco was built by the same architect that build La Salute, Baldassare Longhena, the greatest Baroque architect in Venice.
-It was once owned by 19th century British romantic poet Robert Browning.
+The Palazzo Rezzonico was also built by Longhena, the greatest Baroque architect in Venice, for the aristocratic Bon family.
 Inside, it's a lavish Rococo affair with the beautiful furnishings, a Throne Room, and a Grand Ballroom.

-The Palazzo Rezzonico museum is a shrine to 18th century Venetian artists.
-This period is sometimes called the "Age of Decadence."
-It's a beautiful and rare in situ museum, where the art displayed was created specifically for the palazzo.
+The Palazzo Rezzonico museum is a shrine to 18th century Venetian artists, a period called the "Age of Decadence."
+It's a beautiful and rare in situ museum, where the art on display was created specifically for the palazzo.

 You'll find paintings and frescoed ceilings by Tiepolo, Longhi, Canaletto, Guardi, Molinari, and Lazzarini.
-There's even an old school private gondola on display.
+There's even an old school gondola on display.
+Click here to book tickets online.

 10. Palazzo Grassi